nigeljyng/nigeljyng.github.io/_posts/2016-10-09-great-wall.md

 <br />
-I guess that's what happens when China has a rising middle class who love Hollywood movies, but Hollywood isn't willing to go "full Chinese" yet.
+I guess that's what happens when China has a rising middle class who love Hollywood movies, but Hollywood isn't willing to go full-blown Chinese yet.
 Gotta ease them in a little bit, you know?
-But Rush Hour was so successful!
-The world is ready for Asians I think.

 ---
 You can check out more of my wife's work [here](http://www.evamsteiner.com/){:target="_blank"}